ArdanaLabs/hello-cardano-template/README.md

   machine private-ardanalabs.cachix.org password <your cachix auth token>
   ```
   you can get your Cachix auth token by creating one at https://app.cachix.org/personal-auth-tokens.

+If you have Nix installed in a single-user fashion:

+1. Get Cachix: `nix shell nixpkgs#cachix`
+2. Sign into app.cachix.org with GitHub
+3. Generate a personal auth token at https://app.cachix.org/personal-auth-tokens
+4. Put that token into this command and run it: `cachix authtoken <TheTokenYouJustCopied>`
+5. Run `cachix use private-ardanalabs`.

 If you want to add Cachix in a declarative way (aka you are using NixOS):